King Kong in popular culture: 1980s to the present

 In the 2017 film The Lego Batman Movie, King Kong (voiced by Seth Green) appears as an inmate of the Phantom Zone.
 He is among the Phantom Zone inmates that the Joker releases in order to take over Gotham City.
-During the Joker's campaign, King Kong destroys one of the towers that Batman and the others hide in.
-With help from Robin, Batgirl, Alfred Pennyworth, and his enemies, Batman is able to defeat King Kong and send him and his fellow Phantom Zone inmates back to the Phantom Zone.
+During the Joker's campaign, Kong destroys one of the towers that Batman and the others hide in.
+With help from Robin, Batgirl, Alfred Pennyworth and his enemies, Batman is able to defeat Kong and send him and his fellow inmates back to the Phantom Zone.

-In the 2018 film Ready Player One (based on the book of the same name), King Kong appears as one of the hazards of the OASIS racetrack alongside the Tyrannosaurus from the Jurassic Park films.
-In the film, he is placed at the end of the racetrack near the Empire State Building and it is impossible for the racers to get by him.
+In the 2018 film Ready Player One (based on the book of the same name), King Kong appears as one of the hazards of the OASIS racetrack alongside the Tyrannosaurus from the Jurassic Park franchise.
+In the film, he is placed at the end of the racetrack near the Empire State Building and is impossible for the racers to get by him.
 This prompts the protagonist Wade Watts/"Parzival" to search for a solution in James Halliday's life to a dialogue which urges him to go backwards traveling through the code of the game, in a tunnel which starts at the base of the Statue of Liberty and ends behind King Kong at Central Park where the finish line is.

 King Kong appears in Space Jam: A New Legacy.
 He is among the characters in the Warner Bros.
-Serververse that watches the basketball game between the Tune Squad and the Goon Squad as he is seen sitting near The Iron Giant.
-When Al-G Rhythm grows to 8 ft. after Dom James defected to the Tune Squad, he quoted "I am the game.
-King Kong ain’t got nothing on me".
-King Kong took offense to that.
-When the Tune Squad beats the Goon Squad in the basketball game, King Kong and the Iron Giant fist-bump each other.
+Serververse that watches the basketball game between the Tune Squad and the Goon Squad and is seen sitting near fellow spectator, The Iron Giant.
+When Al-G Rhythm becomes a member of the Goon Squad after Dom James defects to his enemies, he quotes "I am the game.
+King Kong ain't got nothing on me.", which Kong takes as an offense.
+Once the Tune Squad wins the game, Kong shares a fist bump with the Iron Giant.

+King Kong appears in Call of Duty: Warzone as part of Operation Monarch.
+Operation Monarch ran from May 11, 2022 to May 25, 2022.
+Both Kong and Godzilla appear on the map as an environmental hazard for players to avoid.

+On 23rd February 2024, The Youtube channel Epic Rap Battles of History made a rap battle featuring King Kong titled: Godzilla vs King Kong.
+This episode was made using CGI motion capture to represent both Godzilla and King Kong.